chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

           20180508201643    completed  8 minutes old
           20180508201952    completed  4 minutes old

-2. Create bootstrap bundle
+2. Create bootstrap bundle from one of automate node.

       ```cmd
       sudo chef-automate bootstrap bundle create bootstrap.abb
       ```

-    Above command will create the bootstrap bundle, copy this bastion or backup dir
+    Above command will create the bootstrap bundle, copy the same bundle to bastion or backup dir

 3. Stop each of frontend nodes (automte and chef-server)